razielsd/sqldashboard/README.md

 A cross-platform GUI application for PostgreSQL monitoring with customizable queries and real-time data visualization.

+## Why This Exists?
+Tired of running the same database queries manually?
+SQLDashboard automates your routine data checks, giving you instant visibility without repetitive work.

 ## Features

 - 🖥️ Supports Windows, macOS and Linux